PasGl/ooblox/README.md

 ## Deployment & hosting

 Git clone from master to your webserver.

-Nginx config snippet, that I use (adjust accordingly).
+Nginx config snippet, that I use (adjust accordingly):

-The first entry is for gathering all available Modules automatically.
+*  The first entry is for gathering all available Modules automatically.

-The second entry allows Modules to find all available textures.
+*  The second entry allows Modules to find all available textures.

-The third entry allows Modules to find all available 3D models.
+*  The third entry allows Modules to find all available 3D models.

-The other entries are shortcuts for scenes.
+*  The other entries are shortcuts for scenes.
 ```
         location ~ /js/vrobjects {
                 autoindex on;